 It’s festival season again.
 And yes, of course you’re heavily menstruating exactly when your favourite festival starts.
 Nice… not.
 Take advantage of these festival survival tips.

 1 Take enough

-This might seem logical, but you never know.
+This festival survival tip might seem logical, but you never know.
 It’s an easy mistake to make.
-So play it safe and take twice the amount of tampons or sanitary pads that you think you’ll need.
+So play it safe and take twice the amount of tampons or pads that you think you’ll need.
 If you don’t need them, a festival friend who has miscalculated might.
 Also take an extra set of clothes.
 Better safe than sorry.

-Grass fields, mud, beer, sweat, French fries, grasshopper burgers and other festival food: you might want to consider washing your hands before changing a tampon or sanitary towel.
+Grass fields, mud, beer, sweat, French fries, grasshopper burgers and other festival food: you might want to consider washing your hands before changing a tampon or pad.
 It’s a small effort.
 You’ll be waiting for the loos anyway.

-It’s always a good idea to change your tampon or sanitary towel every four hours.
+It’s always a good idea to change your tampon or pad every four hours.
 Also if you’re at a festival.
 But there are sanitary products that can be kept in for longer without the fear of leakage or health risks.
-A sponge tampon for example, or a menstrual cup which can be left in for a whole night.
-Both products take some getting used to.
+A sponge tampon for example, a menstrual cup which can be left in for a whole night or period underwear.
+These products take some getting used to.
 Make sure to practise at home before wearing them to your favourite festival.

 A period stain is no need for embarrassment.
 However, if you don’t want your outfit ruined because of a heavy flow in combination with long queues for the Portaloos, better not wear white.
 Play it safe if you are no fan of free bleeding and pick dark colours or something with a hysterical pattern so leakage stains won’t be noticed.

 For an agenda with festivals all around the world, visit Musicfestivaljunkies.com.